2003 Carolina Dodge Dealers 400

 The 2003 Carolina Dodge Dealers 400 was the fifth stock car race of the 2003 NASCAR Winston Cup Series.
 It was held on March 16, 2003, before a crowd of 55,000, in Darlington, South Carolina, at Darlington Raceway.
 The 293-lap race, the 100th NASCAR Cup Series event at Darlington Raceway, was won by PPI Motorsports driver Ricky Craven starting from the 31st position.
 Kurt Busch of the Roush Racing squad finished in second place and Dave Blaney third for the Jasper Motorsports team.

 Elliott Sadler won the pole position by recording the fastest lap in qualifying.
 He and Ryan Newman traded the lead for the first two laps.
 Dale Earnhardt Jr. assumed the lead on lap 17 and went on to lead for 91 laps, more than any other driver.
 On lap 197, Jeff Gordon led at a rolling restart after a yellow caution flag, ahead of Sadler.
 Busch passed Gordon on the 269th lap but later had a power steering failure, allowing Craven to gradually lower his lead.
-By lap 291, Craven drew close enough to challenge Busch; after two attempts at a pass failed, he overtook Busch on the final lap, and won by two-thousandths of a second, tied for the closest finish in series history.
+By lap 291, Craven drew close enough to challenge Busch; after two attempts at a pass failed, he overtook Busch on the final lap, and won by two-thousandths of a second, tied for the closest finish in Cup Series history until the 2024 AdventHealth 400, where Kyle Larson beat Chris Buescher by 0.001 seconds.